shaileshahuja/SentimentBlade/README.md

 <b>The in-depth analysis of each review includes:</b>
 1. Adjectives highlighting, thus clearly indicating where the review focuses on
 2. Scoring of each review to indicate how strongly the opinion has been presented
 3. Summary of overall scores of the restaurant

+To run, please start "<b>SentimentBlade.py</b>".
+Edit the URL there to crawl.
+To see the performance, run "<b>PerformanceTest.py</b>".
+You can change the dataset to be used.

 Have a look at the
 <a href=https://docs.google.com/file/d/0B4fGOv7vgnt9S3pJTFNENzJ3djQ/edit?usp=sharing> preliminary design</a>
 and the